Petro Marko: Life

 In October 1944 he joined the forces of the Albanian National Liberation Front as a partisan.
 After the war he became editor-in-chief of the periodical Bashkimi (Unity), but was arrested again in 1947 by Koçi Xoxe, Minister of Defense and was released after Xoxe's downfall in 1949.
 Marko would be accused of giving information to Anglo-Americans during his time as editor-in-chief.
 His last prison time would be May 1947-May 1950.
 Nevertheless, Marko remained an idealist and antifascist.
 In a letter sent to the Supreme Military Court of Albania from prison, he would state: Petro Marko is sentenced to three years and is thrown into the midst of those who he fought against, and hated.
 For me, this is the greatest injustice, it is a crime that takes place against me, because I am innocent and never ever, starting as early as 1932, did not bring any harm to the people....
 Another of his letters sent to the Supreme Court, still while serving time in jail, he would mention that he had been tortured and forced to admit something, otherwise he would die.
 His time in the communist prison would be described in his Interview with myself: Clouds and stones (Intervistë me vetveten: Retë dhe gurët).
 The same book would express his feelings about his Albanian identity, considering his origins in the controversial Bregu Region, sometimes called shortly as Himara.

 He died in 1991, while in 2003 President of Albania, Alfred Moisiu decorated him with the medal "Honor of the Nation" (Nderi i Kombit).
 In 2009 a square in Dhermi was dedicated to his memory and the ceremony was attended by Albanian Prime Minister Sali Berisha.
 The main theater in Vlorë bears his name.

+Petro Marko recounts in his book 'Interview with Myself' that the Marko and Gjoni clans in Dhërmi are descended from the Bua tribe.